B10nicle/portfolio-with-animation/README.md

 Thank you Ania for this awesome course!

-Link to the project: https://www.youtube.com/watch?v=lPRwcWh14nY
+Link to the course: https://www.youtube.com/watch?v=lPRwcWh14nY

 The project structure was refactored to BEM.